conmaol/maglocunus/d/data_models.md

 ## Materialising a data model

-Tabularisation is the process of taking a ‘conceptual’ data model, usually in the form of an ER diagram, and converting it into a ‘physical’ data model suitable for implementing as a standard relational, SQL-style database.
+Before it can be implemented in a real-world database management system, a ‘conceptual’ data model like the one discussed above will need to be materialised as a ‘physical’ data model.

-Let’s start with the ER diagram from before:
+We can explify the materialisation process by starting from the ER diagram from before:

 ```mermaid
 erDiagram